-Vijay is on track to save $540 per year with his heat pump hot water unit.
+Vijay is on track to save $860 per year with his heat pump hot water unit.

-Almost a year later, I asked Vijay to send me his energy bills for the past two years, so I could crunch some numbers.
+A year later, I asked Vijay to send me his energy bills for 12 months before the installation and 12 months after the installation.

 Gas Bills Down 👇

 The easiest way to analyse the change due to the heat pump hot water unit is by looking at Vijay’s summer bills.
-We can safely assume that Vijay’s not going to use his gas heater in Summer (although it is Melbourne!).
-We assume that his usage due to cooking will be similar.

 Vijay’s 2023 gas bills will include usage attributable to his previous gas storage hot water unit.
 Having ripped this out in November 2023, his 2024 summer bills now have no gas hot water usage, so we should expect to see a decrease in his gas bills.
-Because we are analysing in summer, we can assume that the usage is solely due to his heat pump hot water unit.
+Because we are analysing summer bills, we can assume that the usage is solely due to his heat pump hot water unit.

 Vijay’s gas bill cycle is from mid November to mid March, a period of around 120 days.

 Vijay’s gas bills for summer 2023 totalled 7,020 megajoules (MJ).
-Vijay’s gas bills for summer 2024 totalled 896 MJ.
+Vijay’s gas bills for summer 2024 totalled 896 MJ (this would be the amount he uses for cooking).

 This equates to a difference of 6,124 MJ over 120 days (or 34% of the year).